 Review summary: Panasonic GH5s vs Sony A6500

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Panasonic GH5s better than the Sony A6500 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.